netsampler/goflow2/docs/reflow-event-metadata.md

 ## Aggregator Field Entries

+Every item in `aggregators` is active.
+To disable an aggregator, remove or comment out that list item.

 Aggregator `fields` entries describe aggregation policy and schema order only.
 They do not choose IPFIX or NetFlow information element IDs.
 Protocol mapping stays in `encoder.tflow_data`, including enterprise/PEN, field ID, type, and